elastisys/compliantkubernetes/.github/ISSUE_TEMPLATE/new-page-request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-When I search for `ServiceMonitor` or navigate to "For Application Developer -> Getting Started" I expect to see a page entitled "Hello" which describes how to make Compliant Kubernetes output "hello".
+When I search for `ServiceMonitor` or navigate to "For Application Developer -> Getting Started" I expect to see a page entitled "Hello" which describes how to make Welkin output "hello".

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.